robinovitch61/wander/README.md

 # Log byte offset from which logs start.
 Default "1000000"
 #wander_log_offset: 1000000

+# Follow new logs as they come in rather than having to reload.
+Default "true"
+#wander_log_tail: true

 # If "true", copy the full path to file after save.
 Default "false"
 #wander_copy_save_path: true